 Another benefit of increasing fitness levels through cycling and interior improvements, like better ventilation, is that a fit worker is less likely to need to take days off work for illness.
 Research suggests that there are major opportunities to cut absenteeism, through reducing instances of illness, which is vital for promoting overall productivity.
 Proof of this can be seen in several studies.

 One example is the company Skanska who made improvements to their office’s ventilation system and creating better lighting with more natural light.
-They found that after the changes were implemented they experienced massive reduction absenteeism and the number of sick days employees took fell by two-thirds which saved the company around £28,000 a year.
+They found that after the changes were implemented, they experienced massive reduction absenteeism and the number of sick days employees took fell by two-thirds which saved the company around £28,000 a year.

-In addition, it has been found that employees who cycle to work tend to take fewer sick days.
+Also, it has been found that employees who cycle to work tend to take fewer sick days.
 In fact, on average they take 2 less sick days a year.

 Plus, the Harvard study we mentioned before found that green-certified offices have an average of 30% fewer absences due to illness.